 Omicron: Uncertainty hangs over End of Year music concerts

-Touring, which is a big source of Nigerian artists’ income, would likely be impacted heavily in December due to fears of the Omicron virus, BusinessDay has learnt.
+Live concerts, a major source of income for Nigerian artistes during festive seasons, are likely to be impacted this December due to fears of the Omicron variant of COVID-19.

 Some of the big shows slated for this December include Livespot360, Pepsi Rhythm Unplugged, and Flytime music festival which will be hosting A-list artists like Tems, Wizkid, Tiwa Savage, Psquare, Davido, and Burna Boy.

-Some of these artists would also host their own live concerts with other musicians like Adekunle Gold, Wurld, Chike, Buju, and Omahlay doing the same at different locations in Nigeria.
+Some of these artistes would also host their own live concerts with other musicians like Adekunle Gold, Wurld, Chike, Buju, and Omahlay doing the same at different locations in Nigeria.

-Speaking with BusinessDay Dare Art Alade, Creative Director of Livespot360, said that as much as people want to come out in their numbers to celebrate the Yuletide, organizers of events will put in government-regulated measures to make it safe to attend.
+Speaking with BusinessDay, Dare Art Alade, creative director of Livespot360, said that as much as people want to come out in their numbers to celebrate the yuletide, organisers of events will put in government-regulated measures to make it safe to attend.

 When asked if there would be a bigger turn up of music fans despite COVID, the former singer expressed optimism that people would want to be outside with their families to enjoy these times as long as they were safe.